tydeno/Ploto/README.md

 ## Move-PlotoPlots
 Gets all final Plot files and moves them to a destination drive.
 Can also use UNC Paths, as the transfer method is BITS (Background Intelligence Transfer Service).
-Calls Get-PlotoFinalPlotFile to get all final plots.
+Calls Get-PlotoPlots to get all final plots.
 Then checks if destination drive has enough free space.
 If yes, PlotoMover moves the file to the destination using BITS.
 If no, the function exits and displays a message.

 The function supports SMS Notifications using Twilio.
 When there is a transferable Plot, but the destination drive does not have enough free space to store the plot, an SMS Notifciation is sent to the number specified.